zCloak-Network/zk-did-method-specs/README.md

 ## Summary

 Decentralized identifiers (DIDs) are a new type of identifiers that enables verifiable, self-sovereign digital identity.
-This ZK DID method specification describes a new DID method -- `ZK DID`, defines how the `ZK DIDs` are stored, presents more details information about the corresponding DID Documents and how to do CRUD operations on `ZK DID` Documents.
+This ZK DID method specification describes a new DID method -- `ZK DID`, defines how the `ZK DIDs` are stored, presents more detailed information about the corresponding DID Documents and how to do CRUD operations on `ZK DID` Documents.

 This specification conforms to the requirements specified in the [DID specification[1]](https://www.w3.org/TR/did-core/) currently published by the W3C Credentials Community Group.